georgiamoon/meredithsomers/index.md

 date: 2017-02-13 16:34:00 Z
 ---

-I am a Swiss Army Knife writer; deep-dive investigator, bureaucratic  translator, spot news observer, feature storyteller.
+I am a Swiss Army Knife writer; deep-dive investigator, academic and bureaucratic  translator, spot news observer, feature storyteller.

 Writing is the greatest [job](resume.html) in the world, and I'll take every chance I get to take advantage of it.
 I go on adventures to meet new people and explore new places.
 I get access to areas where no one else is allowed.
 I pick the brains of academics, question politicians, and shake hands with luminaries.
 I collect secrets.
 I'm given a pass to ask probing questions.
 I'm a confidant, witness, and a vital organ of a system.